Muneeb-ii/drive-reorganization-tool/README.md

 ### "Plan has destination collisions"
 This should no longer happen!
 The tool now automatically resolves collisions by appending a counter (e.g., `_1`, `_2`) to the filename.

+### "Cleanup seems stuck"
+On large external drives, the cleanup phase (removing empty directories) can take a few minutes due to I/O latency.
+This is normal.
+The tool is recursively checking every folder.

 ### "LLM returned invalid JSON"
 The tool includes robust recovery logic for truncated JSON.
 If it still fails, try running again or reducing the batch size.